 A healthy amount of cynicism will ensure an easier wade through this weary dark comedy.

-Small Crimes centres on disgraced cop Joe Denton (Nikolaj Coster-Waldau), who is having a hard time making amends to his estranged family, and a former colleague scarred in the line of duty.
-But if you think this is a redemption story, you’ve got another think coming.
+Small Crimes centres on disgraced cop Joe Denton (Nikolaj Coster-Waldau), who is having a hard time making amends to his estranged family, and an ex-colleague scarred in the line of duty.
+But if you think this is a feel good redemption story, you’ve got another think coming.

 Adapting from David Zeltserman’s same-name novel, screenwriters Evan Katz and Macon Blair have crafted an unpredictable dark comedy that is almost pitch-black.
 Things crumble down fast in Denton’s world, moody and stiflingly so.
-The bold screenplay is cleverly written and well-executed, but it is ultimately difficult to connect with.
+The bold screenplay is cleverly written and well-executed, however the story is ultimately difficult to connect with.

 Sympathy for the devil is near impossible, with a leading man so irredeemable and far from absolution.
 This is through no fault of the cast.
-Nikolaj Coster-Waldau is no stranger to playing narcissists, and plays the anti-hero to perfection.
-But from his perspective, the bleak character study burns slow and turns out cold as stone.
+Nikolaj Coster-Waldau is no stranger to playing narcissists with charisma to spare, and he plays the anti-hero to perfection.
+But from his perspective, the bleak character study burns slow and feels cold as stone.

 True crazy lies in the psychopathic Junior (Pat Healy), the mob boss’ son who threatens Denton with the prospects of his “playroom”.
 As what little optimism is snuffed, heartbreak comes through the conflicted emotions of his parents (Robert Forster and Jacki Weaver), caught between a rock and a hard place.